 From 1903, the idea of a universal synthesis of knowledge led Otlet and La Fontaine to broaden their scope, previously focused on scientific publications.
 Newspapers, graphic materials and other information sources were treated in addition.
 To accommodate this new material, other international institutions were created.
 This period also saw the birth of 20th century internationalism, and Otlet and La Fontaine were fervent internationalists.

-Throughout the pre-1914 period, Belgium was the main host country of the international movement, welcoming up to one-third of the international organizations.
-The Central Office of International Associations (later the secretariat of the UIA) was founded to enhance collaboration between the organizations, and to serve as a centre for documentation.
+Throughout the pre-1914 period, Belgium was the main host country of the international mouvement, welcoming up to one-third of the international organizations.
+The Central Office of International Associations was founded in Brussels to enhance collaboration between the organizations, and to serve as a centre for documentation.

-The UIA was founded at the 1st World Congress of International Associations in Brussels, where 137 international bodies and 13 governments were represented.
-It was to provide services including management of relations between international associations, study of questions of common interest, creation of new organizations, international instruction, management of publications and documentation, and other general services.
-Also in 1910, Otlet and La Fontaine first envisioned a "city of knowledge", also known as the World City.
-Originally named the Palais Mondial, which later became the Mundaneum, the World City's aims were to bring together all leading international institutions in the world, to serve as a central repository for the world's information, to radiate knowledge to the rest of the world, and to construct peace and universal cooperation.
+In 1910, Otlet and La Fontaine first envisioned the Palais Mondial (later the Mundaneum), which aimed to bring together all leading international institutions in the world, to serve as a central repository for the world's information, to radiate knowledge to the rest of the world, and to construct peace and universal cooperation.

 The UIA began lobbying for a Belgian law providing special legal facilities for international associations.
 The law was adopted on 25 October 1919, and the UIA was registered as an international association with scientific aims under the new Belgian law on 2 July 1920.

-The UIA presented a project for a World Charter of Intellectual and Moral Interests, which led to the creation of the International Institute of Intellectual Cooperation, precursor of UNESCO.
-The Institute was established in 1925.
-Also in 1919, Otlet and La Fontaine were granted space in the left wing of the Palais du Cinquantenaire in Brussels to house the Palais Mondial.
-They conceived it to be like the 101st wonder of the world, a monument to all the material and intellectual glories of the universe, a sacred place of inspiration of grand ideas and noble activities, a treasury of all works of spirit, brought there as a contribution to science and to universal organization.
+Otlet and La Fontaine were granted space in the left wing of the Palais du Cinquantenaire in Brussels to house the Palais Mondial.
+They conceived it to be a monument to all the material and intellectual glories of the universe, a sacred place of inspiration of grand ideas and noble activities, a treasury of all works of spirit, brought there as a contribution to science and to universal organization.

-The League of Nations was established on 10 January 1920, following intensive lobbying for its creation by the UIA.
+The League of Nations was established on 10 January, following intensive lobbying for its creation by the UIA.
 Henri La Fontaine served as rapporteur of the League of Nations commission whose work resulted in the establishment of the International Institute of Intellectual Cooperation.
-Also in 1920, with the support of the League of Nations, the 1st Session of International University took place.
-Fifty professors from 11 countries confronted about 100 students from over 10 countries, and gave them 106 hours of lectures broken down into 53 classes and conferences; the League of Nations and 13 international associations had special Chairs.

 The 7th (and last) World Congress of International Associations was held.
 Owing to conflicting initiatives, financial difficulties and too many projects that aroused some alarm, La Fontaine and Otlet became more and more isolated in their work.
 With extraordinary tenacity, they kept on in spite of all.
 Right up to the outbreak of World War II they continued with their wholly admirable documentary work.